johnwr-response/ngrx-course/LOCAL_NOTES.md

 6 - NgRx Development Tools In Depth
 - Setting up NgRx Router Store and the Time-Travelling Debugger
+- NgRx Runtime Checks - How do they work?

 # Commands
 ```